 Neighborhood Coalition; Each project has been assigned to one coalition area.
 However, there are some projects (like regional trails) that span more than one coalition area, and coalition area boundaries are disputed in some instances.

-Parks SDC Fees Will Not Change on July 1, 2020
+Parks SDC Fees to Increase on July 1, 2021

 SDC Fee Schedule

 Update to residential addition SDCs